jpedro/jpedro.github.io/cto.md

 with no end in sight.

 And every second in meetings, is a second away from the keyboard.
 The keyboard that made them what they are today.
+The keyboard that will intuitely tell them if this tech feels right or not.

 ### Decisions, decisions, decisions